munterfi/archgis/README.md

 reading, processing, analyzing, visualizing and storing spatial data sets.
 The installation of the ArchGIS extension requires a proper Arch Linux installation with a desktop environment (e.g. Gnome) as starting point.
-The desktop environment is required as also contains GUI applications (Jupyter Lab, RStudio, QGIS).
+The desktop environment is required as ArchGIS also contains GUI applications (Jupyter Lab, RStudio, QGIS).
 To set up a fresh Arch Linux installation, follow these instructions: [Setting up Arch Linux for ArchGIS](docs/SETUP.md)

 **Note:** ArchGIS is designed to be installed by user with sudo rights,